FarronF/limerick-council-meetings/meetings/2018/05/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th March 2018.md

 courteous manner and his availability to deal with queries, both during office hours and also

-frequently at evenings and weekends.---
+frequently at evenings and weekends.
+---
 2

 The Chief Executive, on his own behalf and on behalf of the staff, congratulated Mr.